clausehound/clausehound-blog/content/blog/what-to-consider-when-selecting-the-corporations-share-attributes/index.md

 ---
 title: "What to Consider When Selecting the Corporation's Share Attributes"
-author: sahil@clausehound.com
+author: erin@clausehound.com
-tags: ["Company Formation","Corporate Finance","erin-adele-krawchuk"]
+tags: ["Company Formation","Corporate Finance"]
 date: 2019-06-26 14:52:43
-description: "Introduction
-When drafting articles of incorporation, one is required to outline the share structure of the corporation.
+description: "When drafting articles of incorporation, one is required to outline the share structure of the corporation.
 This article seeks to outline some basic requirements, and subsequently the i..."
 ---
 When drafting [articles of incorporation](https://blog.clausehound.com/canadian-articles-of-incorporation-part-1-of-8-introduction-to-incorporation-2/), one is required to outline the share structure of the corporation.
 This article seeks to outline some basic requirements, and subsequently the importance of choosing a share structure that is most beneficial for the corporation.